 What Is the ‘Typical’ Divorce Process in New Jersey?

 The defendant—the spouse who receives the complaint—responds to the complaint with an appearance, answer, or counterclaim.
-If the spouse does not respond to the complaint, the process will take a slightly different course.
+The process will take a slightly different course if the spouse does not respond to the complaint.

 Each spouse will then file a Case Information Statement (CIS), which details their financial status relevant to the divorce.

 If the divorce is amicable and/or there are no major disputes to resolve, the parties may try to reach a settlement agreement.
-When this is not possible, both spouses will be required to participate in the Early Settlement Panel process, which provides non-binding recommendations about ways of resolving any existing issues from a local family law attorney.
+When this is impossible, both spouses will be required to participate in the Early Settlement Panel process, which provides non-binding recommendations about resolving any issues from a local family law attorney.
 If this process is unsuccessful, the parties must then move to the next step, economic mediation.

-Economic mediation is required when the spouses cannot come to an agreement on their own or with the help of the Early Settlement Panel.
-If this process is also unsuccessful, the spouses will move onto the next step, which is referred to as intensive settlement.
+Economic mediation is required when the spouses cannot agree on their own or with the help of the Early Settlement Panel.
+If this process is also unsuccessful, the spouses will move on to the next step, which is referred to as intensive settlement.

 The intensive settlement conference, which takes place in the courthouse, is basically the last attempt at resolving any divorce issues before moving to trial.

-If after all attempts at mediation and settlement, the spouses still cannot agree on any major issues, including child custody or the division of marital property, the divorce will move to trial.
+If, after all attempts at mediation and settlement, the spouses still cannot agree on any major issues, including child custody or the division of marital property, the divorce will move to trial.
 The court will hear from both parties and will decide on their behalf.
-When the trial is complete, the Final Judgment of Divorce will be issued, and the process will come to an end.
+When the trial is complete, the Final Judgment of Divorce will be issued, and the process will end.